Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Introduction

 In general, the contributions of this paper are as follows:

-1. To the best of our knowledge, We propose the first collaborative decision-making framework for multi-agent vehicles in the field of lane-changing decision-making.
+1. To the best of our knowledge, we propose the first collaborative decision-making framework for multi-agent vehicles in the field of lane-changing decision-making.
 Through the cooperation of individuals and the global network, MQLC achieves the maximisation of overall benefits while ensuring the basic lane-changing gains of each agent.

 2. We have achieved intention prediction based on deep neural networks that can better understand the interactions between vehicles, thereby enriching the decision process with valuable information.
 In addition, we improve the structure of the reinforcement learning network by combining the advantages of multiple neural networks to make it more suitable for lane-changing decision tasks.
-This ensures the decision network's ability to make more informed and efficient lane-change decisions.
+This ensures that the decision network can make more intelligent lane change decisions and improve overall traffic efficiency.

 3. We conduct experiments on MQLC in a simulation environment.
 The results show that our model consistently produces reasonable and safe lane-changing decisions under different traffic conditions.
 It outperforms other state-of-the-art lane-changing decision models and multi-agent cooperative models in various evaluation metrics.